mattyoung101/tamara/papers/slides/progress_seminar.typ

 == Formal verification
 Equivalence checking: Formally verify that the circuit is functionally equivalent before and after the TaMaRa pass.
-#pause
 - Ensures TaMaRa does not change the underlying behaviour of the circuit.

 #pause

 Mutation: Formally verify that TaMaRa-processed circuits correct SEUs (single bit only)
-#pause
 - Ensures TaMaRa does its job!

 #pause

-Also considering Beltrame's verification tool @Beltrame2015, and other literature on TMR formal verification.
+Beltrame's verification tool @Beltrame2015 was considered, but is not complete and does not compile under modern Clang/GCC.

 == Fuzzing
 TaMaRa must work for _all_ input circuits, so we need to test at scale.